 Just outside of the city is a great local skydive club so if you have ever thought of jumping, then this is a great opportunity.

 Related Read: Did you know that you can cross from Brazil to Bolivia by land?

 3-day Salt Flats Tour

-This tour is a must for any traveler going to Bolivia!
-The 3-day classic tour is awesome and takes you to some amazing places.
-The tour can be done from the San Pedro de Atacama in Chile and finish in Uyuni, vice versa, and from Uyuni back to Uyuni.
-I did the last option and loved it.
+The tour can be done from the San Pedro de Atacama in Chile and finishes in Uyuni, or vice versa, from Uyuni back to Uyuni.
+I did the latter option and loved it.

 There is a lot of driving but the views are amazing!
 Seriously, you must do this!

 Hike the Cordillera Real